donnajobridge/old_donnajobridge.com/content/articles/update.md

 ![fig3](/images/react_kdeForgetting.png)

 Next I looked at how each test influenced the content of memory on each subsequent test.
 For this analysis, I looked at final memory outcome on the Day 3 test.
 I measured the distance each object was placed from 3 different locations: the originally studied location, the location subjects placed the object on the Day 1 test, and the location subjects placed the object on the Day 2 test.
 In this way, I could see how each of these experiences influenced where subjects placed the object on the final Day 3 test.
 Interestingly, the results showed increasing influence of the most recent test on final memory performance.
-Subjects placed objects closest to the Day 2 test location, followed by the Day 1 test location, and farthest from the originally studied location.
+Subjects placed objects closest to the Day 2 test location, followed by the Day 1 test location, and farthest from the originally studied location. [(Bridge, 2012)](/pdfs/bridge12.pdf)

 ![fig4](/images/react_kdeUpdating.png)